-The audit committee reviews and approves audit and permissible non-audit services performed by Deloitte and PwC, as well as the fees charged by Deloitte and PwC for such services.
-In accordance with Section 10A(i) of the Securities Exchange Act, before Deloitte and PwC are engaged to render audit or non-audit services, the engagement is approved by the audit committee.
-All of the services provided and fees charged by each of Deloitte and PwC in 2016 and 2015 were pre-approved by the audit committee.
+The audit committee reviews and approves audit and permissible non-audit services performed by Deloitte, as well as the fees charged by Deloitte for such services.
+In accordance with Section 10A(i) of the Securities Exchange Act, before Deloitte are engaged to render audit or non-audit services, the engagement is approved by the audit committee.
+All of the services provided and fees charged by each of Deloitte in 2017 and 2016 were pre-approved by the audit committee.

 Pre-Approval Policies and Procedures.
 The audit committee has adopted a policy that requires advance approval of all audit, audit-related, tax and other services performed by the independent registered certified public accounting firms.
 The policy provides for pre-approval by the audit committee of specifically defined audit and non-audit services.
 Unless the specific service has been previously pre-approved with respect to that year, the audit committee must approve the permitted service before any independent registered certified public accounting firm is engaged to perform it.
-The audit committee approved all services provided by Deloitte and PwC in 2016.
+The audit committee approved all services provided by Deloitte in 2017.

 Audit Fees.
-The aggregate fees billed by Deloitte for professional services for the audit of the annual financial statements of the Company and its consolidated subsidiaries, audit of effectiveness of internal control over financial reporting under Sarbanes-Oxley Section 404, audits of subsidiary financial statements, reviews of the financial statements included in the Company's quarterly reports on Form 10-Q, comfort letters, consents and review of documents filed with the SEC were \$3,659,200 for 2016 and \$3,779,196 for 2015.
-The aggregate fees billed by PwC for professional services for the audit of the annual financial statements of the Company and its consolidated subsidiaries, audit of effectiveness of internal control over financial reporting under Sarbanes-Oxley Section 404, audits of subsidiary financial statements, reviews of the financial statements included in the Company's quarterly reports on Form 10-Q, comfort letters, consents and review of documents filed with the SEC were \$210,000 for 2016 and \$1,005,000 for 2015.
-The Company believes that additional amounts may be billed for audit services rendered in 2016 but no invoice has been submitted for approval to either the Company or the audit committee as of the date of this proxy statement.
+The aggregate fees billed by Deloitte for professional services for the audit of the annual financial statements of the Company and its consolidated subsidiaries, audit of effectiveness of internal control over financial reporting under Sarbanes-Oxley Section 404, audits of subsidiary financial statements, reviews of the financial statements included in the Company's quarterly reports on Form 10-Q, comfort letters, consents and review of documents filed with the SEC were \$4,371,200 for 2017 and

+\$3,659,200 for 2016.
+The Company believes that additional amounts may be billed for audit services rendered in 2017 but no invoice has been submitted for approval to either the Company or the audit committee as of the date of this proxy statement.

 Audit-Related Fees.
-The aggregate fees billed by Deloitte for professional services for audit-related fees were \$72,395 in 2016 and \$0 for 2015.
+The aggregate fees billed by Deloitte for professional services for audit-related fees were \$110,208 in 2017 and \$72,395 for 2016.
 The audit-related fees related to assistance with Accounting Standards Codification 606, Revenue from Contracts with Customers which is effective January 1, 2018.
-There were no audit-related fees billed for professional services by PwC in 2016 and 2015.

 Tax Fees.
-The aggregate fees billed by Deloitte for professional services for tax services were \$15,600 in 2016 and \$0 for 2015.
+The aggregate fees billed by Deloitte for professional services for tax services were \$82,200 in 2017 and \$15,600 for 2016.
 The services were for federal tax advice.
-There were no tax fees for professional services billed by PwC in 2016 and 2015.

 All Other Fees.
-The aggregate fees billed for other services by Deloitte were \$7,600 in 2016 and \$7,600 in 2015, respectively.
-The aggregate fees billed for other services by PwC were \$3,600 in 2015.
+The aggregate fees billed for other services by Deloitte were \$7,580 in 2017 and \$7,600 in 2016, respectively.
 The amounts consisted of licensing of accounting research software.